 - For spaces leased by Lycoming College to third parties, subject to the provisions of a contract.

 - For laboratory and classroom instruction/experiments, or for artistic/theatrical purposes.
-Tobacco product use for any such educational, research, or artistic purpose must be approved by the Provost and Dean of the College, or designee.
+Tobacco product use for any such educational, research, or artistic purpose must be approved by the Provost and Dean of the Faculty, or designee.
 Reasonable advance notice of three (3) days should be provided for such review.

 - Specific activities used in connection with the practice of cultural activities by American Indians, in accordance with the American Indian Religious Freedom Act, 42 U.S.C. that allow for the ceremonial use of tobacco.
 All ceremonial use exceptions must be approved by the Vice President for Student Life and Dean of Students, or designee.
 Reasonable advance notice of three (3) days should be provided for such review.